Talibanization: Practices

-A negative view towards Jews and vigorous opposition to the state of Israel and the entire Western world, under the belief that Israel, the Jews and the West are considered enemies of Islam.
-This view is also common among other Islamist and Islamic extremist movements outside of Taliban.

 Etymology

 The term pre-dates the Islamic terrorist attacks of 9/11.
-It was first used to describe areas or groups outside of Afghanistan which came under the influence of the Taliban, such as the areas of Waziristan in Pakistan, or situations analogous to the Taliban-Al-Qaeda relationship, such as the Islamic Courts Union (ICU) in Somalia and its harboring of Al Qaeda members, or similar harboring of Islamic extremists in Nigeria, Malaysia, or Kashmir and elsewhere around the world.
+It was first used to describe areas or groups outside of Afghanistan which came under the influence of the Taliban, such as the areas of Waziristan in Pakistan, or situations analogous to the Taliban-Al-Qaeda relationship, such as the Islamic Courts Union (ICU) in Somalia and its harboring of Al Qaeda members, or similar harboring of Islamic extremists in Iran, Nigeria (north), Malaysia, or Indian-administered Kashmir and elsewhere around the world.
 It has been used to describe the influence of Islamist fundamentalist parties in Bangladesh.

 The term was used in a Boston Globe editorial published on November 6, 1999, warning of the emerging threat of the Taliban regime almost two years before the attacks of September 11, 2001.